Yatharth9607/rack_cooling_tool/README.md

 A brief summary of the files in this project is as follows:

-1. Rack_App.py
+1. rack_app.py
-This contains the GUI of the MDC Rack cooling tool.
-It is connected to the solver - Rack_solver.py
+This contains the GUI of the MDC (Micro Data Center) Rack cooling tool.
+It is connected to the solver - rack_solver.py

-2. Rack_solver.py
+2. rack_solver.py
 This contains the flow network model as well as steady state and transient solver for the MDC rack model.

 ## Running the Micro Data Center Cooling Calculator